CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 s2.ST_GEOGFROMKEY_BOUNDARY(key STRING)
 {{%/ bannerNote %}}

 Returns the geography boundary for a given quadkey.
-We extract the boundary by getting the corner longitudes and latitudes, then enclose it in a GEOJSON and finally transform it to geography.
+We extract the boundary by getting the corner longitudes and latitudes, then enclose it in a GeoJSON and finally transform it to geography.

 * `key`: `STRING` quadkey we want to get the boundary geography from.